simonkowallik/tmconfpy/docs/ansible.md

 tmconfpy as well as the tmconfpy ansible collection aim to make BIG-IP configurations more accessible by serializing the tmconf format to python data structures.

+This can be used to replace facts gathering in ansible, for ansible implementation specific purposes like checking for dependencies, or to query specific configuration information.

+It also can help to audit configurations by comparing the "on-device" configuration with stored references.

+***NOTE:*** As the module copies configuration files from F5 BIG-IP devices, those configurations might contain sensitive data.
+Make sure YOU, as the implementor, *ensure* data security!

 For more details about the relevant configuration files, data formats, tmconfpy and its ansible collection please have a look in the [documentation](https://simonkowallik.github.io/tmconfpy/).

 ## Installation